victor-smirnov/digital-philosophy/Artificial Intelligence.md

 Let's introduce some complex task: analyzing what some person may experience reading Kipling's "If-" poetry using the tool of [Higher-Order Thougts (HOT)](https://en.wikipedia.org/wiki/Higher-order_theories_of_consciousness) theories of consciousness: [link to the GPT-4 generated chat](https://chatgpt.com/c/9ecbd322-cf76-460a-b4d9-f1e034e5d909).

 We can see here that GPT-4 can reason about complex mental states in both forward and backward modes.
 What's interesting is that LLMs (at least publicly available "tuned" ones) do not have access to their own inner mental states, they do not have their own _introspection_.
-Nevertheless, they _act_, like they do have such access to _human mental states_ associated with the process of the given text _reading_.
+Nevertheless, they _act_ like they do have such access to _human mental states_ associated with the process of the given text _reading_.

+Another task is to explain [Meaning and Understanding like I'm eight](https://chatgpt.com/share/0c3a45ae-3508-45ee-ae15-9adaf9aa2862).
+It may seem much simpler, but it's just because most people have some intuitive understanding of those concepts and a difference between them.
+Even if you are eight years old.
+The whole generated dialog looks and _feels_ very consistent, the end result isn't perfect (I expected greater accent on _understanding_ in the final story) but it's more than OK in terms of fitting into my _initial_ expectations.
+Not just the model (GPT-4o) understands my initial intention, but I can understand each logical step in the dialog and each sentence.

+One may say that it's a "stochastic parrot", the model just combines fragments of texts it has seen and infer best fragments ("generalization") that it hasn't.
+That's true.
+The problem is that such explanation will look exhausting only for people with _low_ Intrapersonal Intelligence.
+Who just don't see inner dynamics of their mental states.

 TBC ...